SCCapstone/CCChatbot/chatbot_edits.md

 * Provide name at the beginning of the comment.
 * Leave a space between your comment and the previous comment.

+*Do not edit this document if you are making changes to code on github*

+The changes to code on github are already documented.

+Post here:
+* if you made changes on the chatbot
+* a service that is used by the chatbot
+    * e.g setting up a database or adding to a database

+Only post here to document working on the chatbot.

 > Example:
 > Epiphany: Created AcmeDemo Agent.
 Then added team members as developers.